 The rental housing market is growing and will continue to grow, whether this is in the social housing arena or via private landlords providing a service and helping to fill the gap.
-All landlords are required by Landlords and Tenants Act (1985) to ensure that their properties are fit for occupation and safe for tenants.
-Gas appliances in a rental property should be serviced and a gas safety certificate issued every 12-months or ata change of tenancy.
-With a growing rental market there is a growing demand for such bread and butter work for registered gas installers.
+All landlords are required by the Landlords and Tenants Act (1985) to ensure that their properties are fit for occupation and safe for tenants.
+Gas appliances in a rental property should be serviced and a gas safety certificate issued every 12 months or at a change of tenancy.
+With a growing rental market, there is a growing demand for such bread-and-butter work for registered gas installers.
 This is just one more reason to become gas safe registered with an approved course.

 Huge Installation Market